camunda/camunda-docs/docs/components/modeler/web-modeler/collaboration.md

 :::info Self-Managed license restrictions
 For Self-Managed non-production installations, the number of collaborators per project is limited to **five**, including the project administrator.

-For more information, refer to the [license documentation](/reference/licenses.md#web-modeler).
+For more information, refer to the [licensing documentation](/reference/licenses.md#web-modeler).
 :::

 ### Folders